darx/IndexedDBEdit/README.md

 ![IndexedDBEdit](public/assets/indexeddb-edit-screenshot-md.png 'IndexedDBEdit')

-Compito is a simple and easy to use devtools panel for modifying / deleting IndexedDB key value records.
+IndexedDBEdit is a simple and easy to use devtools panel for modifying / deleting IndexedDB key value records.